Car Affordability Estimator Calculator

 How much of my income should go to a car payment?

-Financial experts recommend keeping car payments to 10-15% of your gross monthly income.
+A common guideline is keeping car payments to 10-15% of your gross monthly income.
 A more conservative approach is 10%, while 15% is still considered reasonable.
 Never exceed 20% of your gross income or 30% of your net income after all expenses.

 What expenses should I include when calculating affordability?